 - Leg Elevation: Helps to promote blood flow to and from your lower extremities and ultimately to your kidneys to where excess fluid is removed (as previously discussed).

 - Compression stockings: to prevent the pooling of blood in your legs.
 These stockings MUST be properly fitted.
 Compression stockings are fit by your provider or a medical supply company to apply the proper amount of compression.
-It is important that the amount of pressure is not too high as it can be constrictive and cause worse swelling.
-Though you can order compression stockings through our amazon affiliate links, you MUST discuss using compression stockings with your prenatal provider.
+It is important that the amount of pressure is not too high as it can be constructive and cause worse swelling.
+Though you can order compression stockings through our Amazon affiliate links, you MUST discuss using compression stockings with your prenatal provider.
 If you have a problem with varicose veins this will likely be addressed by your provider as a preventive measure before swelling starts to occur.

 - Moderate Exercise: (If cleared by your prenatal care provider) promotes circulation and can help prevent blood clots.
 If you are required to be on your feet from the moment you leave the house in the morning until you return at night, you can be almost assured you will observe a significant amount of ankle swelling during the morning until evening not only will you very likely observe pitting edema as previously discussed, you will also observe swelling around the constrictive band at the top of your socks.
 Many women find they cannot fit into your shoes during the third trimester due to swelling/fluid retention.

 - Reduce Salt Intake: At least avoid salting your food.
 Most food is prepared with more than enough salt.

 - Avoid Restrictive Clothing: This acts as a tourniquet, obstructing the flow of blood back to the heart.
 The fluid then leaks out of the circulation into the surrounding tissues.